pingidentity/pingdirectory-go-client/configurationapi/docs/AddStatsdMonitoringEndpointRequest.md

 ### NewAddStatsdMonitoringEndpointRequest

-`func NewAddStatsdMonitoringEndpointRequest(endpointName string, hostname string, enabled bool, ) *AddStatsdMonitoringEndpointRequest`
+`func NewAddStatsdMonitoringEndpointRequest(endpointName string, schemas []EnumstatsdMonitoringEndpointSchemaUrn, hostname string, enabled bool, ) *AddStatsdMonitoringEndpointRequest`

 NewAddStatsdMonitoringEndpointRequest instantiates a new AddStatsdMonitoringEndpointRequest object This constructor will assign default values to properties that have it defined,